“We wear the mask that grins and lies…” – Paul Laurence Dunbar

 Unmasking Hampton Roads was the second event in a new partnership between the Hampton Roads Community Foundation and Virginia Humanities called “Beneath the Surface: Race and the History of Race in South Hampton Roads.”
 The goal of this initiative: to deepen awareness of the role race and racism play in issues confronting the region, and to lay groundwork for positive transformation.
 A public conversation with Dr. Beverly Tatum on May 30, 2019 was the first event in the initiative, attended by more than 800 residents of the region and viewed via livestream video by more than 1,500 people.

 In 2018, the Hampton Roads Community Foundation launched its Diversity, Equity and Inclusion Initiative as a critical strategy to accomplish its mission of making life better in Hampton Roads through leadership, philanthropy and civic engagement.
 Bringing this series to Hampton Roads helps the Community Foundation advance racial equity and ensure the success and wellbeing of our region’s diverse residents.

 Unmasking Series Background

-Unmasking Hampton Roads is the third Unmasking Series in the state of Virginia.
+Unmasking Hampton Roads was the third Unmasking Series in the state of Virginia.
 In 2016, journalist/writer Samantha Willis co-created the series with Richmond Magazine after a blackface scandal rocked the city (#UnmaskingRVA), and with Virginia Humanities, continued the series in Charlottesville in June 2018 (#UnmaskingCville), nearly a year after white nationalist groups brought deadly violence to the city.
-Samantha is currently leading the development of Unmasking Hampton Roads (#UnmaskingHR) in collaboration with the Hampton Roads Community Foundation and Virginia Humanities.
+Samantha led the development of Unmasking Hampton Roads (#UnmaskingHR) in collaboration with the Hampton Roads Community Foundation and Virginia Humanities.